munster-dev/docs/docs/store.md

 slug: /store
 ---

-Store is a service and a state management built for munster framework.
+Store is a state management built for MunsterJS framework.
-Using this store will help developers to centralize and maintain the codes very easily.
+Using this store will help developers to centralize and maintain the codes easily.

 ## Installation

 We can install the store to our project using npm or yarn.

-Here are the examples on how we can install the package to our project.
+Ex.

 ```bash
 npm install @munster-dev/store